What is the Independence Conservancy?

 No. everyone who works with the shear is provided with safety training and appropriate safety gear.
 The public is not permitted near the shear while the crew is operating it.
 The machine and crew are insured by the Independence Conservancy.

 Near the old Pittsburgh Airport on Boggs Road in Findlay Township, Allegheny County.
-Each truck driver will be given a map with directions to Allied Waste Imperial, along with a shipping manifest for each load of cut tires. (include a link to a map)
+Each truck driver will be given a map with directions to Imperial Landfill, along with a shipping manifest for each load of cut tires.

 Will the IC take away the rims?